mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 * * *

-> I invented the term ‘object oriented’, and C++ was not what I had in mind.
+> I invented the term ‘object-oriented’, and C++ was not what I had in mind.

 _Alan Kay_